jomjohn/drill/_docs/odbc-jdbc-interfaces/using-drill-with-bi-tools/070-using-apache-drill-with-tableau-9-server.md

----
-title: "Using Apache Drill with Tableau 9 Server"
+# Using Apache Drill with Tableau 9 Server
-date:
-parent: "Using Drill with BI Tools"
----

 This document describes how to connect Tableau 9 Server to Apache Drill and explore multiple data formats instantly on Hadoop, as well as share all the Tableau visualizations in a collaborative environment.
 Use the combined power of these tools to get direct access to semi-structured data, without having to rely on IT teams for schema creation and data manipulation.